Quantcast

 - John D. Rockefeller

 If you want to be a “successful person” in life (to have "success"), then What you are, and have, should be reformed, reshaped, and newly established to attract success.
 Success is one of many Whats and all of them either attract or repel each other.
 Again, what's amazing about the relationship between two Whats is that they will always allow for either attraction or repulsion without emotion, similar to WHOs but not quite the same.
 Changing What you are can attract any other What, or repel them as well.
 Using the right bait, What you are, or What you have, can catch you - or shield you from - nearly everything.
-If you have enough Whats that align with success, then success will come to you, and if you capture it, then you will have that success as a new What to be added to your collection.
+If you have enough Whats that align with success, then success will come to you, and if you capture it, then you will have that success as a new What to be added to your collection, to attract something new.
 I get the feeling that most of you are actually after What it is that success attracts, or brings to you, more than the success itself, but perhaps I'm wrong.
 Hmmmmmmmmm?

 (Also, I now see that this is an excellent example of what I mean by Whats don't lead to emotion, but attracts or repels without them.
 Success doesn't feel any particular way about you, or What you have, but it will be attracted to your Whats nonetheless.)

-One of the most beautiful pieces of using your key Whats in order to attract new ones is that it has a sort of “exponential factor” to it (Pareto Distribution).
+One of the most beautiful pieces of using your key Whats in order to attract new ones is that it has a sort of “exponential factor” to it (“Explaining the 80–20 Rule”).
 Imagine it like being an old tribesman, baiting in a wolf (a single What).
 You tame it and then send it out to herd for you.
 Let’s say it brings in 1 cat.
 Now, that’s a total of 2 Whats.
-Then these 2 animals bring back one new one each.
-This means that you now have:
+Then

 1. A wolf